rakhter85/CICD-2Stage-buiild-pipeline/README.md

 # CICD-2Stage-build-pipeline
-CI/CD pipeline with 2 stage - source and build stage
+Set up a 2 stage CI/CD pipeline with a build stage to stimulate the application build which includes:
+1. Install python 3.9
+2. Check the version of python
+3. Display the name